SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Ablation Studies

-Following Table~\ref{tab: teacher model}, the representation from the 21st layer of HuBERT Large is used to train an MVQ quantiser with 16 codebooks for generating the pre-training targets.
+\paragraph{HuBERT} HuBERT~\citep{hubert} is a speech SSL model pre-trained using masked language modelling (MLM) loss on 60k hours of speech from Libri-light~\cite{librilight}.
+In contrast to WavLM Large, HuBERT-Large is pre-trained on less diverse data (only read speech) without augmentations, resulting in weaker overall performance, especially on speaker-related tasks.
+A comprehensive comparison of HuBERT Large and WavLM Large on SUPERB can be found in Table~\ref{tab: superb full understanding} and Table~\ref {tab: superb full others}.
+The representation from the 21st layer of HuBERT Large is used to train an MVQ quantiser with 16 codebooks for generating the pre-training targets.
 We train the following two Large models with pre-training targets generated from the HuBERT Large: \begin{itemize} \item \textsc{Large-H-1}: Pre-trained on Libriheavy \textbf{without} data augmentation.
-This model is used to contrast with HuBERT Large. \item \textsc{Large-H-2}: Pre-trained on Speech-84k using the same data augmentation as \spears{} Large, enabling a fair comparison with \spears{} Large and WavLM Large. \end{itemize} The pre-training performance is evaluated on SUPERB, and the results are shown in Table~\ref{tab: speech teacher ablation}.
+This model is used to contrast with HuBERT Large. \item \textsc{Large-H-2}: Pre-trained on Speech-84k using the WavLM-style data augmentation. \end{itemize} The pre-training performance is evaluated on SUPERB, and the results are shown in Table~\ref{tab: speech teacher ablation}.
+Note that the \spears{} Large model in Table~\ref{tab: speech teacher ablation} is also pre-trained with WavLM-style data augmentation.
 As can be seen, MVQ tokens extracted from HuBERT Large are also effective pre-training targets. \textsc{Large-H-1} outperforms its teacher HuBERT Large on all SUPERB tasks by a large margin on the premise of using the same amount of pre-training data.
 Notably, \textsc{Large-H-1} demonstrates strong ASR performance, achieving the lowest WER on SUPERB ASR task, even surpassing \spears{} Large trained with more data, suggesting that the MVQ tokens extracted from HuBERT Large could have a stronger focus on semantic information~\citep{mousavi2025discrete}.

 By increasing the amount of pre-training data, \textsc{Large-H-2} further improves over \textsc{Large-H-1}.
 However, \textsc{Large-H-2} yields a weaker overall performance on SUPERB compared to \spears{} Large, which is pre-trained with MVQ tokens extracted from WavLM Large.
-This suggests that MVQ tokens extracted from stronger speech representations translate to a stronger per-training performance under \ours{} framework.
+This suggests that MVQ tokens extracted from stronger speech representations translate to a stronger pre-training performance under \ours{} framework.